Agent swarms: cooperation and coordination under stringent communications constraint: Discussion

 \end{enumerate}

-We showed that the Filter tactics did reduce the usage of inefficent links without significantly affecting performance, at least in the medium term, and that simple modification (i.e. Filter+ and Filter++) can greatly moderate the long time failure of the unmodifed Filter tactic.
-Although not addressed in this initial study, which is only intended to introduce the problem, other modifications to these tactics can be imagined that not only stop the long term failure, but would e.g. enhance responsiveness to changes in the environment ${\Elink}_{ij}$.
-Nevertheless, this double-edge behaviour from the Filter tactics does act a salutary warning that simple and effective adaptions to the scenario need to be checked for both failure modes \emph{and} their adaptability to environmental changes.
+We showed that the Filter tactics did reduce the usage of inefficent links without significantly affecting performance, at least in the medium term, and that simple modification (i.e. Filter+ and Filter++) can greatly moderate the long time failure of the unmodifed Filter tactic. {Although not addressed in this initial study, which is only intended to introduce the problem, modifications to these tactics could not only stop the long term failure,} but would e.g. enhance responsiveness to changes in the environment ${\Elink}_{ij}$.
+Nevertheless, this double-edge behaviour from the Filter tactics does act a salutary warning {that such tactics need to be checked for possible failure modes as well as for their adaptability.}

-It is important to note that here we have attempted as far as possible to use performance measures that are calculated in ways that only depend on agent properties, and then preferably on known agent properties in combination with plausible threshold parameters.
-This is deliberate, because agents need metrics based on what is, or what might be, known by that agent; since the (e.g.) ${\Elink_{ij}}$ are explicitly unknowns, they cannot be used.
-Nevertheless, because our information model is so abstract we can only determine what an agent might think of as an accurate link with recourse to its ${\Aknow}^a_j$; thus we have used this, but need to assume that the results of this shortcut are somehow representative of comparable judgement an actual agent might make based on its actual basket of data.
-Only in fig. \ref{fig-results-back-utime} do we have recourse to non-agent properties, but that is simply a normalization based on thresholded ${\Elink_{ij}}$ values, to estimate to what extent the swarm might have accurate information about the efficient links that are present.
+It is important to note that here we have attempted as far as possible to use performance measures that are calculated in ways that only depend on agent properties, and then preferably on properties that an agent is \emph{aware} of, in combination with plausible threshold parameters. {This is deliberate, because agents need metrics based only on what they are aware of; and since the (e.g.) ${\Elink_{ij}}$ are explicitly unknowns, they should not be used.
+Nevertheless, because our information model is so abstract, we can only judge whether an agent thinks the $a \leftrightarrow b$ link is accurate by using ${\Aknow}^a_b$ regardless.
+However, we can still assume the results of such shortcuts based on ${\Aknow}^a_b$ values are somehow representative of a comparable judgement an agent might make based on an actual basket of data containing locations and uncertainties.} Only in fig. \ref{fig-results-back-utime} do we have recourse to non-agent properties, but that is simply a normalization based on thresholded ${\Elink_{ij}}$ values, to estimate to what extent the swarm might have accurate information about the efficient links that are present.